unitaryfund/mitiq/README.md

 ## Contributors ✨

-A list of the wonderful people that have made this project possible is available [here](https://github.com/unitaryfund/mitiq/graphs/contributors).
+Thank you to all of the [wonderful people](https://github.com/unitaryfund/mitiq/graphs/contributors) that have made this project possible.
-Non-code contributors are also much appreciated.
+Non-code contributors are also much appreciated, and are listed here.
 Thank you to

 - [@francespoblete](https://github.com/francespoblete) for much of Mitiq's design work/vision